 Fruit salads are a summer essential, and we absolutely love this fresh lemon-ginger one.
 I like to use a star cookie cutter to cut the melon for festive summer flare!

 Make this ultra-refreshing salad on hot summer days!
 Creamy avocado, tangy feta, and bright lime wonderfully accent cool, juicy melon and cucumber.
 A handful of fresh herbs is the perfect finishing touch.
+I love to serve this with whatever I’m grilling, whether it’s portobello burgers or grilled vegetable kabobs.

 - 3 ears of grilled corn on the cob